Join us on campus

 The International Study Centre is open for you to begin your studies and start your journey to achieving your university and career ambitions.
 In order to create the safest possible learning environment, and whilst social distancing restrictions are in place, you will benefit from blended learning.
 You will also receive one-to-one support, giving you help and guidance every step of the way.

-What do I need to study online?
+What equipment do I need to study?

 As some lessons will be taught online, you will need to have a PC or Mac based computer.
 Whilst it is possible to access and interact with most course content using a tablet or smartphone, these devices will not work for assessments.
 If you do not have access to equipment, please let us know so that we can support you.